 - 1. Review the following basic terms or concepts with students:

 - Compass

 - Map

 - Magnet

 - South Pole

 - North Pole

-- Using an Instructional Overhead Projector Compass, review the following parts of the compass with the students:
+- 2. Using a Demonstration Compass, review the following parts of the compass with the students:

 Bezel The bezel of the compass capsule is divided into small degree lines.
 The spaces between the lines equal two degrees, the whole bezel representing 360 degrees.
 Each twentieth degree is indicated by a number.
 The initials of the four cardinal points of the compass (North, South, East and West) are also marked on the bezel.